ASpoonPlaysGames/TF2-Auto-Matchmaking-Mod/README.md

 # Auto Matchmaking Mod
-**A mod for vanilla Titanfall 2 that makes matchmaking a lot easier by fixing the issue of disconnects while matchmaking!**
+**A mod for Titanfall 2 that makes matchmaking a lot easier!**

 ## How To Install And Setup The Auto Matchmaking Mod
-You can install the mod by downloading the `AutoMatchmakingMod_Installer.bat` and running it in your Titanfall 2 install folder.
+You can install the mod by downloading the `AutoMatchmakingMod_Installer.bat` from the latest release and running it in your Titanfall 2 installalation location.
+This can be found through Steam/Origin/EA Desktop.
 After that just launch `NorthstarLauncher.exe` and you're good to go!

 If you need any extra help getting the mod working then you can join the Titanfall 2 AMM Discord server [here](https://discord.gg/x3cMBdcMu8).